 15A NCAC 07H .2205 SPECIFIC CONDITIONS

-(a) Freestanding moorings may be located up to a maximum of 400 feet from the mean high water line, or the normal water line, whichever is applicable.
+(a) Freestanding moorings and bird nesting poles may be located up to a maximum of 400 feet from the mean high water line, or the normal water line, whichever is applicable.

-(b) Freestanding moorings along federally maintained channels must meet Corps of Engineers guidelines.
+(b) Freestanding moorings and bird nesting poles along federally maintained channels must meet US Army Corps of Engineers guidelines.

-(e) The total number of docking/mooring facilities to be authorized via a CAMA General permit, a Certificate of Exemption or any combination of the two may not exceed four per property.
+(e) The total number of docking or mooring facilities to be authorized by this General Permit shall not exceed two per property.

-(f) Freestanding moorings shall not significantly interfere with shellfish franchises or leases.
-Applicants for authorization to construct freestanding moorings shall provide notice of the permit application to the owner of any part of a shellfish franchise or lease over which the proposed installation would extend.
+(g) Freestanding moorings and bird nesting poles shall not interfere with shellfish franchises or leases.
+Applicants for authorization to construct freestanding moorings and bird nesting poles shall provide notice of the permit application to the owner of any part of a shellfish franchise or lease over which the proposed installation would extend.

-(g) Freestanding moorings shall not be established in submerged cable/pipe crossing areas or in a manner which interferes with the operation of an access through any bridge.
+(j) Freestanding moorings and bird nesting poles shall not be established in submerged utility crossing areas or in a manner that interferes with the operation of an access through any bridge.

-(i) Freestanding moorings must bear owner's name, vessel State registration numbers or U.S. Customs Documentation numbers.
-Required identification must be legible for the life of the mooring(s).
+(l) Freestanding moorings shall bear owner's name, vessel State registration numbers or U.S. Customs Documentation numbers.
+Required identification shall be legible for the life of the mooring(s).

-(j) The type of material used to anchor a proposed mooring buoy(s) must be non-polluting and of sufficient weight and design to safely anchor the buoy and vessel.
+(m) The type of material used to anchor a proposed mooring buoy(s) shall be non-polluting and of sufficient weight and design to anchor the buoy and vessel.

-(l) Mooring buoys authorized by this General permit must be a minimum 12" in diameter or otherwise be designed to be easily recognized and not present a hazard to navigation.
+(n) Mooring buoys authorized by this General Permit shall be a minimum 12" in diameter or otherwise be designed to be recognized and not present a hazard to navigation.